 What does project management entail?
 Here we tackle the context of project management:

 Projects are done using processes — which are defined as "actions that bring about results."
-And because the Guide to the PMBOK recognizes 47 different project management processes, it became easier to group them into 5 basic process groups and 10 knowledge areas that typical projects have.
-We tackle those in our About PMBOK page.
+And because the PMBOK guide recognizes 47 different project management processes, it is easier to group them into five basic process groups and 10 knowledge areas that typical projects have.
+You can find out more about these in our methodologies section.

 Project management actively involves individuals and even organizations whose interests are affected by the project.
 These are called project stakeholders.
 Managing stakeholders is one of the key skills that a project manager needs.

-- Risk management planning: identifying and planning for the most probable risks that a project may hit within the project life cycle
+- Risk management planning: Identify and plan for the most probable risks that a project may hit within the project life cycle

-- Project review/lessons learned: doing a debriefing at the close of a project in order to glean lessons learned that can be added to the organization's knowledge base or best practices
+- Project review: Debriefing at the close of a project in order to glean lessons that can be added to the organization's knowledge base or best practices

 Check out all the project management blog posts in the Wrike blog.